kacpep/server-worker/README.md

 # Server Worker ⚙️

-Bot on discord for web server management.
+Invite the bot to the server and have fun!🎟️
-Server support by discord bot.
-Perfect bot for beginner web developers, just buy a vps server with linux nodejs, npm, nginx, certbot installation and download and run the bot.
-Change data in .env and then add domains with bot.
+Bot on discord for web server management services.
+Perfect bot for web development beginners, just buy a vps server based on linux than install `nodejs`, `npm`, `nginx` and `certbot`.
+After this download and run the bot.
+You should change data in .env and then add domains with bot.

 ## Run Locally ⌚